Installation Guidelines for Pro-install Partners

 • Two-sided VHB tape and VHB-backed reclosable fasteners such as Duo-lock

-• Super33+ electrical tape or better, electrical connectors, fuses, and weatherproof fuse holders, 5pt SPDT relays, 2-sided rubber grommets, 100% all-weather silicone, RTV, dielectric grease, 70-99% isopropyl alcohol, and any PPE required to be worn by customers at their work sites.
+• Super33+ electrical tape or better, electrical connectors, fuses, weatherproof fuse holders, 5pt SPDT relays, 2-sided rubber grommets, 100% all-weather silicone, RTV, dielectric grease, 70-99% isopropyl alcohol, and any PPE required to be worn by customers at their work sites.

 • Installation of Asset Gateways on semi-trailers requires a portable power pack and 7-pin SAE J-560 compatible connector for power confirmation testing of hardwired asset gateways.